Xabitsuki/Draining-Youtube/Notes.md

 extracting frames from a 30 sec 4k video takes ~

+#### What does not work ?

+Frames where not enough movement is perceived do lead to a failure of openmvg who does not succeed to construct a 3D model out of it.

+#### Shibuya playlist

+- Most of the frames do not find are not put in a set and hence, are not used in the incremental.

 #### 1920x1080 6 minutes video :

 - storage required : ~3Go